ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 cl_jiggle_bone_debug_yaw_constraints | cheat | Default: false<br>Display physics-based 'jiggle bone' debugging information
 cl_jiggle_bone_invert | cheat | Default: false<br>
-cl_jiggle_bone_sanity |  | Default: true<br>Prevent jiggle bones from pointing directly away from their target in case of numerical instability. cl_join_advertise | cl, a | Default: 1<br>Advertise joinable game in progress to Steam friends, otherwise need a Steam invite (2: all servers, 1: official servers, 0: none) cl_joystick_enabled | a | Default: false<br>Enable joystick input cl_lagcompensation_test_auto_target | cl | Default: false<br>Auto-pick value of cl_lagcompensation_test_target.
+cl_jiggle_bone_sanity |  | Default: true<br>Prevent jiggle bones from pointing directly away from their target in case of numerical instability. cl_jitter_bad_threshold_up | user | Default: 20<br>When upstream packet jitter in a frame exceeds this threshold (ms), the frame is considered to have 'irregular delivery'.
+This is a derived value and should not be modified manually cl_join_advertise | cl, a | Default: 1<br>Advertise joinable game in progress to Steam friends, otherwise need a Steam invite (2: all servers, 1: official servers, 0: none) cl_joystick_enabled | a | Default: false<br>Enable joystick input cl_lagcompensation_test_auto_target | cl | Default: false<br>Auto-pick value of cl_lagcompensation_test_target.